awsdocs/aws-kms-developer-guide/doc_source/importing-keys-create-cmk.md

 # Importing key material step 1: Create an AWS KMS key without key material<a name="importing-keys-create-cmk"></a>

-By default, AWS KMS creates key material for you when you create a AWS KMS key\.
+By default, AWS KMS creates key material for you when you create an AWS KMS key\.
 To instead import your own key material, start by creating a KMS key with no key material\.
 You distinguish between these two types of KMS keys by the KMS key's *origin*\.
 When AWS KMS creates the key material for you, the KMS key's origin is `AWS_KMS`\.
 When you create a KMS key with no key material, the KMS key's origin is `EXTERNAL`, which indicates that the key material was generated outside of AWS KMS\.

 A KMS key with no key material is in the *pending import* state and is not available for use\.
 To use it, you must import key material as explained later\.
 When you import key material, the KMS key's key state changes to *enabled*\.
 For more information about key state, see [Key states of AWS KMS keys](key-state.md)\.